khongten001/tidykit-fp/README.md

 A collection of utility libraries for Free Pascal, designed for simplicity, safety, and ease of use.

+> [!WARNING]
+>
+> This library is in active development.
+The API is not stable and breaking changes may occur until version 1.0.0 is released.

 ## Features

 - **HTTP Client**: Memory-safe HTTP client with fluent interface ([docs](docs/TidyKit.Request.md))